yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 If you want to learn about how to create a custom environment, we recommend you to read this `page <custom_envs.html>`_.
-We also provide a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example of creating a custom environment.
+We also provide a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example of creating a custom gym environment.

 Some basic advice:

-- always normalize your observation space when you can (when you know the boundaries)
+- always normalize your observation space when you can, i.e., when you know the boundaries
 - normalize your action space and make it symmetric when continuous (cf potential issue below) A good practice is to rescale your actions to lie in [-1, 1].
 This does not limit you as you can easily rescale the action inside the environment
 - start with shaped reward (i.e. informative reward) and simplified version of your problem
 - debug with random actions to check that your environment works and follows the gym interface: